awsdocs/amazon-sns-developer-guide/doc_source/sms_preferences.md

 }
 ```

 This example sets the value for the `MonthlySpendLimit` attribute to 1\.00 USD\.
 By default, this is the maximum amount allowed by Amazon SNS\.
 If you want to raise the limit, submit an [SNS Text Messaging case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns-text-messaging) with AWS Support\.
 For **New limit value**, enter your desired monthly spend limit\.
 In the **Use Case Description** field, explain that you are requesting an SMS monthly spend limit increase\.
-Typically, AWS Support processes your case within 2 business days\.
-Depending on the spend limit you request and the complexity of your case, AWS Support might require an additional 3 \- 5 days to ensure that your request can be processed\.
+The AWS Support team provides an initial response to your request within 24 hours\.

 To verify that the attributes were set correctly, the example prints the result of the `getSMSAttributes` method\.
 When you run this example, the attributes are displayed in the console output window of your IDE: